chargehive/configuration/docs/connectors/connector.md

 APIUsername | The API Username from your merchant account in your account settings API page APIPassword | The API Password from your merchant account in your account settings API page Environment | Must be "MOCK", "TEST" or "LIVE"
-Country | Optional string field
+Country | Optional string field for country.
+Must be in two character country format (e.g. ["US", "DE", "FR"]) Currency | The currency setup for this merchant account, in standard three character format (e.g. ["GBP", "USD", "EUR"]) UseVault | Boolean field can be set to "true" or "false"
-Currency | The currency setup for this merchant account (e.g. ["GBP", "USD", "EUR"]) UseVault | Boolean field can be set to "true" or "false"
+SingleUseTokenUsername | The Single Use Token Username in your account settings API page.
+If this is entered the Password must be entered as well
-SingleUseTokenPassword | The Single Use Token Password in your account settings API page SingleUseTokenUsername | The Single Use Token Username in your account settings API page
+SingleUseTokenPassword | The Single Use Token Password in your account settings API page.
+If this is entered the Username must be entered as well

 ### QualPay
 Library: `qualpay`